ndlib/bendo/architecture/transaction.md

     @blob/nnnn

 Where `@vvv` is a version identifier for the current item, and `nnnn` is a blob identifier for the current item.
-Examples are
+Examples extended source paths are

     @5/README.md
     @12/a/deep/path/to/a/file